 2. You are now on your current Check-in.
 If you need to fill out a past-due Check-in, you can navigate it it using the 'My recent Check-ins' section on the left-hand side of the screen.

 3. Fill out your Check-in.
 Sections that may be included on a Check-in are: Pulse ("How did you feel at work this week?"), Objective updates, Priorities, Questions, Your Feedback, and High Fives.
 You can read more about each of these sections in the next section of this article.

 15Five automatically saves a draft of your Check-in as you go.
 This allows you to enter in responses throughout the week as they come up, and then submit the Check-in when you're ready.
 Drafts are a great way to keep track of successes and challenges in the moment; there is no need to struggle to remember them when your due day arrives.

 4. Submit your Check-in.
 When you’re finished with your responses, click Submit at the bottom of your Check-in.
 Now your Check-in is off to your manager for review!

 Made a mistake?
 Read more about how to edit your Check-in.

 If your Check-in period is Mar 6-19, you should submit your Check-in no earlier than the 17th (as a best practice).
 The Check-in should contain information from the 6-19 of March and should contain your priorities for the coming period of Mar 20- Apr 2.
 You will see an alert if you try to submit a Check-in more than two days before the due date.

 Each Check-in's pulse question asks, "How did you feel at work this week?" on a 1-5 scale.
 You can add an optional, contextual answer to your pulse question explaining your 1-5 score.
-Want to make this contextual answer private between you and your reviewer?
-Click the lock icon to the right of your optional answer to make the answer private to you and your reviewer only— even if other people can view your Check-in, they won't see this answer.
+Want to make this contextual answer private between you and your direct manager?
+Click the lock icon to the right of your optional answer to make the answer private to you and your direct manager only— even if other people can view your Check-in, they won't see this answer.